chandan9369/Brain-Tumor-Detection-App-Using-Deep-Learning/README.md

-# MRI Tumor Detection Web Application
+# 🧠 MRI Tumor Detection System

-This repository contains a Flask-based web application for detecting and classifying brain tumors from MRI scans using a convolutional neural network (CNN) built on top of the VGG16 pre-trained model.
-The application allows users to upload MRI images and receive predictions on the presence and type of tumor (pituitary, glioma, meningioma, or no tumor) along with a confidence score.
+A Flask-based web application that detects **brain tumors from MRI scans** using a pre-trained deep learning model (`model.keras`).

+Users can upload an MRI image, and the system will:
+- Preprocess the image
+- Run inference with a TensorFlow/Keras CNN model
+- Display the **tumor type (Glioma, Meningioma, Pituitary)** or **No Tumor**
+- Show the **confidence score** along with the uploaded image

 ## Features
 - **Image Upload**: Users can upload MRI images in PNG, JPG, JPEG, or GIF formats.